DSC-Banasthali-Vidyapith/Code-Crossroad/README.md

 - McKinsey and Co
 - Walmart

-## COMPANIES THAT VISITED BANASTHALI VIDYAPITH FOR INTERNSHIPS IN 2020
+## COMPANIES THAT VISITED BANASTHALI VIDYAPITH FOR INTERNSHIP IN 2020

 Flipkart
 Goldman Sachs